mikejsavage/hirveserv/README.md

 	chroot = true
 	runas = "chat"

-See `include/defaults.lua` for a list of settings.
+See `include/config.lua` for a full list of settings.

 On first run it will prompt you to create an admin account and give you a password for it, which you should be able to connect normally with.